Seated Forward Bend - Paschimottanasana

 Contents

 Seated Forward Bend (Paschimottanasana) is a classic pose from Hatha yoga.
-Paschimottanasana literally translates to “Intense Stretch of The West”, displaying the sunset of a practice traditionally initiated facing the rising sun.
+The name Paschimottanasana translates to “Intense Stretch of The West,” symbolizing the end of a practice traditionally performed while facing the rising sun.

-Paschim means the West-side.
-This name indicates the back of the body from the head to the heels.
-In Paschimottanasana Yoga, the back side of your whole body, including the spine, is intensely stretched.
-When both legs are stretched in a straight position on the ground while holding the big toes with hands and placing the forehead on the knees makes a seated forward bend yoga.
+The term “Paschim” refers to the West side, representing the entire back of the body from the head to the heels.
+In Paschimottanasana, the focus is on a deep stretch of the back body, including the spine.
+This pose involves sitting with both legs extended straight on the ground, holding the big toes with your hands, and placing the forehead on the knees, creating a forward bend while seated.

 Pose Detail